Arab Jamadars

 The foremost ranks in the Gaekwad army were held by the riders, with notable divisions including the Hujarat Paga and the Jamadars’ Paga.
 The Hujarat Paga, established during the time of Pilajirao Gaekwad, was a symbol of the state’s martial tradition.
 It was associated with significant state symbols such as the Jaripatko, Nishan (state insignia), and the state drum, originally bestowed by Shahu Maharaj of Satara.
 During Dussehra, the Hujarat Paga, adorned with the Jaripatko, was prominently displayed, emphasizing its ceremonial importance.

-The Jamadars’ Paga, also referred to as Bachha Jamadar ni Paga, was situated in the Khodi Amli area of Baroda.
+The Jamadars’ Paga, also referred to as Bachha Jamadar ni Paga, was situated in the Khodi Imli (also known as Khodi Amli) area of Baroda.
 Apart from the Hujarat and Jamadars’ Pagas, other Pagas were led by the Maharaja’s relatives and chieftains who had accompanied Pilajirao and Damajirao from the south.
 These chieftains and their descendants, such as Raje Pandhare, Raje Ghorpade, and Mir Sahib, were well-respected and received salaries from the state.

 Ballantyne